OrlandoGolang/eps-conduit/cookbooks/conduit/README.md

 This information is helpful for debugging eps-conduit to confirm if it's distributing load properly across multiple backends.

-## Compile Daemon

-Downloads and installs [CompileDaemon](https://github.com/githubnemo/CompileDaemon).
-Compile Daemon watches your .go files in a directory and invokes go build if a file changed.

-A bash alias is available in the Vagrant machine to run compile daemon and watch project files.

-Simply run: `$ conduitd`

-Every time a project file is changed, CompileDaemon will re-build eps-conduit and restart the eps-conduit process.

 ## Build

 Downloads dependencies via `$ go get` and compiles eps-conduit via `$ go install` each time vagrant machine is provisioned.